The origins of Arsenal's kit tell a great and unusual story.

 Chapman was a modernising tactician, advocated the use of numbered shirts and white balls, and also made significant changes to the Club's kit for the 1933/34 season.
 In that year white sleeves were added to the previously all-red shirt and blue hoops were also introduced to the socks.
 Chapman's rationale for these innovations was he wanted to maximise player visibility, making it easier for his players to pick each other out on the field of play.

 The shirt's crest reverts back to Arsenal's primary design, having sported a unique 125th anniversary version for the 2011/12 season.
-The kit will be used for two seasons.Copyright 2013 The Arsenal Football Club plc.
+The kit was used for two seasons.Copyright 2014 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source 23 Oct 2009